buguroo/pyknow/docs/source/reference.rst

 `ORPCE()` a.k.a. `|`
 ++++++++++++++++++++

-The composed PCE match if any of the given PCE matches.
+The composed PCE matches if any of the given PCE matches.

 .. code-block:: python
    :caption: Match if `name` is either `Alice` or `Bob`.